raymondji/commitstack/README.md

 Status: WIP

-A "stack" is any local branch, excluding $GS_BASE_BRANCH (default: `main`), that has commits that are not reachable from any other branch.
+A "stack" is any local branch, excluding $GS_BASE_BRANCH (default: `main`), that has 1+ commits that are not reachable from any other branch.

 ## Design goals

+The key guiding principle: start with how someone would go about stacking using just Git.
+Then improve the UX by automating the aspects that are cumbersome or tricky, without enforcing a whole new way of doing things.

 - Works alongside the `git` CLI (does not try to replace it)
+- Lean on standard git commands and built-in functionality (like `--update-refs`)
 - Stateless (only uses what's already tracked in git)
-- Lean on standard git commands and built-in functionality (like `--update-refs`)
 - Easy to understand what `git-stacked` is doing (no magic)
 - Simple code is a priority
 - Core functionality works with any git service provider